Neoteroi/Torino/README.md

 ---

-The project is by no mean complete _all-in-all_, for example at the current state it lacks support for resizing videos, the PostgreSQL database is not locked inside a VNet and is protected only by firewall rules and a secret.
+The project is a work-in-progress and by no mean complete, for example at the current state it lacks support for resizing videos, the PostgreSQL database is not locked inside a VNet and is protected only by firewall rules and passwords.
 However, Torino is already an advanced product featuring:

 * CI/CD automation using GitHub Workflows, reusable workflows to handle